Grilled Shrimp Tacos with Vegetables and Creamy Chipotle Sauce

 - 1/3 pound snap peas or green beans (or whatever's in season) enough for 2-4 per skewer

-- 1 red sweet pepper
+- 1 red sweet pepper or sliced zucchini, mushrooms, etc.

-- 8 flour or corn tortillas taco size
+- 8 flour or corn tortillas, taco size

 Instructions

-Make Sauce:
+Make Chipotle Sauce:

-- Add all ingredients to the bowl of a blender or food processor and whir until smooth.
-Pour half into a small bowl and transfer the remaining sauce to a small jar or pitcher for serving, refrigerating until needed.
+- Pour half into a medium bowl and transfer the remaining sauce to a small jar or pitcher for serving, refrigerating until needed.

 Make Shrimp & Tacos:

-- Prep all vegetables: snap and string peas or beans; seed and slice peppers, cutting into rectangles for skewers; cut tiny onions in half or a small whole onion into quarters and then in half to skewer.
-TIP: I find it easiest to group all the vegetables in the order I want to thread them - 2 peas, a pepper, onion, pepper, 2 peas - then it's easy to grab them and evenly divided between the skewers.
+- Prep all vegetables: snap and string peas or beans; seed and slice peppers, and cut into rectangles for skewers; cut tiny onions in half or a small whole onion into quarters and then in half to skewer.
+TIP: I find it easiest to group all the vegetables in the order I want to thread them – 2 peas, a pepper, onion, pepper, 2 peas – then it's easy to grab them and evenly divided between the skewers.

 Notes